OpenAI SDK Architecture

 1. Tool Execution & Detection

-resource in response
+ui:// resource in response

 ResultsPanel Detection Logic

-Located inclient/src/components/tools/ResultsPanel.tsx:100-104
+Located inclient/src/components/tools/ResultsPanel.tsx:

-function searches for ui://
+resolveUIResource function searches for ui:// URIs in:

 - Direct

-array items withtype: "resource"
+resourcefield at root level contentarray items withtype: "resource"

 2. Widget Data Storage Flow